arulprasathr/wiki-documentation/j2ee/http.md

+# HTTP Request and Response
-# The format of the HTTP request and HTTP response messages are similar and will have following structure −
+The format of the HTTP request and HTTP response messages are similar and will have following structure −

 - An initial status line + CRLF ( Carriage Return + Line Feed i.e. New Line )
 - Zero or more header lines + CRLF